ExcessPhase/theExpressionEngine/README.md

 which prints the values of sin(0) and sin(1).

 ## News
+Added a CMakeLists.txt and removed the Visual Studio solution as I did not get it to work. cmake might work on windows if you manage to get the LLVM  libraries installed or built.

 Implemented expressionSet, which is supposed to optimize repeated expressions.

 Fixed a bug in unique.h which I fixed already many times in other versions.
 When attempting to erase a pointer from  the object registry, one has to make certain, that not another pointer of an identical object is going to be erased.